-This option specifies whether the driver uses the SHOW TABLES query or the GetTables Thrift API call to retrieve the names of the tables in a database.
+This option specifies whether the driver uses the SHOW TABLES query or the GetTables Thrift API call to retrieve table names from the database.

-- Enabled (1): The driver uses the SHOW TABLES query to retrieve the names of the tables in a database. - Disabled (0): The driver uses the GetTables Thrift API call to retrieve the names of the tables in a database.
+- Enabled (1): The driver uses the SHOW TABLES query to retrieve table names. - Disabled (0): The driver uses the GetTables Thrift API call to retrieve table names.